Keirua/Bittersweet/README.md

 Bittersweet is a recipe crawling engine.
 If you are interested in a recipe that you have found, but wanna get rid of the other useless information in the page, you can use this tool.

-It extracts the data on a few cooking websites, in order to extract a few relevant information :
+It extracts a few information based on the recipe's URL :

 - Recipe name
 - Ingredients required (and the corresponding number of persons)
 - Instructions
 If they are available, it also tries to extract the preparation and cooking time

+Since every website display the information differently, not all websites are supported.

 # Usage